SmingHub/Sming/Sming/Components/OtaUpgrade/README.rst

 .. envvar:: OTA_ENABLE_DOWNGRADE

-   By default, ``OtaUpgradeStrem`` refuses to downgrade to an older firmware version, in order to prevent an attacker from restoring already patched security vulnerabilities.
+   By default, ``OtaUpgradeStream`` refuses to downgrade to an older firmware version, in order to prevent an attacker from restoring already patched security vulnerabilities.
 This is implemented by comparing timestamps embedded in the firmware and the upgrade file.
 To disable downgrade protection, set OTA_ENABLE_DOWNGRADE to 1.